siddharthsrivastava0501/covinformare/README.md

 !["Image of a coronavirus"](imgs/readmeimage.jpg)

 This chrome extension is an attempt to curb the spread of COVID-related online misinformation.
-Inspired by the words "COVID" and "informare" — "information" in Romanian — the extension works in the background to detect if any given website is principally concerned with the pandemic.
+Inspired by the words "COVID" and "informare" — "inform" in Romanian — the extension works in the background to detect if the current user website is principally concerned with the pandemic.
 If found to be the case, the extension sends a notification linking to an article from the local health authorities of the user as determined by a text processing algorithm that attempts to determine the broad theme of the website in question in order to show  the most relevant information.

-This chrome extension is an attempt to curb the spread of COVID-related online misinformation.
-Inspired by the words "COVID" and "informare" — "to inform" in Romanian — the extension works in the background to detect if any given website is principally concerned with the pandemic.
-If found to be the case, the extension sends a notification linking to an article from the local health authorities of the user as determined by a basic text processing algorithm that attempts to determine the broad theme of the website in question in order to show  the most relevant information.

-By doing this, our team hopes that people who are somewhat on the fence when it comes to this topic have a better chance of making informed decisions in the interest of public health and to stop them from falling into conspiracy theories, contributing to the global effort to tackel the Covid-19 pandemic.
+By doing this, our team hopes that people who are somewhat on the fence when it comes to this topic have a better chance of making informed decisions in the interest of public health and to stop them from falling into conspiracy theories, contributing to the global effort to tackle the Covid-19 pandemic.

 ## Track:
 Health